History A Legacy of Wow

 - In 1997, the School of Interior Architecture joined the college as the School of Interior Design.

-- In partnership with the College of Agricultural Sciences and Natural Resources, the college established the School of Landscape Architecture in 2008.
+- In partnership with the Herbert College of Agriculture, the college established the School of Landscape Architecture in 2008.

 - The college’s first home was Estabrook Hall located near Neyland Stadium.

 - In 1991, a formal partnership between the our college and Krakow University in Poland was established, making this study abroad program the longest running in the college.
 By 2017, more than 500 students have studied abroad at Krakow.
 In all, students have studied in more than 15 countries.

 - In 1981, the college moved to its current location in the Art + Architecture Building, an award-winning structure designed by alumnus Doug McCarty and his father, legendary Knoxville modernist Bruce McCarty, of McCarty Holsaple McCarty Architects and Interior Designers.

 - The Fab Lab building in downtown Knoxville was purchased in 2013, and only a few months later, the college opened the Fab Lab, a 20,000-square-foot maker space equipped with advanced technology for students and faculty.